telstra/MessagingAPI-SDK-Java/README.md

 ### Assign Virtual Number

-When a recipient receives your message, you can choose whether they'll see a privateNumber, Virtual Number or senderName (paid plans only) in the from field.
+When a recipient receives your message, you can choose whether they'll see a Virtual Number or senderName (paid plans only) in the from field.
 If you want to use a Virtual Number, use this function to assign one.
 For more information, please see here: